Compound interest

 How To Solve For Compound Interest

-Many students run away from questions involving compound interests.
-This is often because they do not know the rules and guidelines to be taken when solving for the compound interest.
-Unlike simple interest, compound interest is a bit more complex to solve but if you follow the rules, you can deal with it comfortably.
+Many students avoid questions involving compound interest.
+This is often because they do not know the rules and guidelines for solving compound interest.
+Compound interest is a bit more complex to solve than simple interest, but if you follow the rules, you can deal with it comfortably.

-In this article, I am going to give you detailed step-by-step guidelines on how you can solve questions involving compound interest using several worked examples.
-At the end of the article, you will be able to handle any arithmetic problem involving compound interest.
-Ensure to read to the end.
+In this article, I will provide detailed step-by-step guidelines for solving questions involving compound interests using several worked examples.
+By the end of the article, you will be able to handle any arithmetic problem involving compound interest.
+Ensure that you read to the end.

 What Is Compound Interest?